Bird Poop:The Quirky way of Minting Money

 This mania snowballed mainly because it was an era of agriculture.
 With the boost of agricultural production owing to Guano, America increased its import, despite booming prices.

-Seeking opportunity in monopolizing the product, Peru raised the prices.
-Irked by this, USA Congress passed the Guano Islands Act, 1856 to annex any Guano deposits discovered by them.
+Seeking an opportunity to monopolize the product, Peru raised the prices.
+Irked by this, USA Congress passed the Guano Islands Act, of 1856 to annex any Guano deposits discovered by them.

 The state of affairs today